FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : A threshold value for a particular sum of Trial Effective Duration values.
 The value MUST be positive.

-{::comment}

-    MB87: I like this, but we should be consistent and mention it when appropriate for all other metrics

-    VP: Ok.
-Check everywhere.

-    MK: Checked all subsections under Goal Terms and Trial Terms.
-          Applied as appropriate.

-{:/comment}

 Discussion: